impact/impact/README.md

 Installation
 ============

-Self-contained executable binaries are available under the [release section](../../release) for a whole range of operating systems.
+Self-contained executable binaries are available under the [release section](../../releases) for a whole range of operating systems.

-Simply download the matching archive and extract its content to a place to a place that suits you best (preferrable inside a directory which is part of your executable system `$PATH`).
+Simply download the matching archive and extract its content to a place that suits you best (preferrable inside a directory which is part of your executable system `$PATH`).

 Building